Breezee-ops/baremetal_os/student-distrib/buglog.md

 8) printing strings into the write_terminal would cause the buffer to behave abnormally\
 9) file system memcopy was acting extremely buggy, caused a page fault.
 We eventually found that we could fix by initializing an empty dentry object
 10) problems with strncpy, fixing issues with types in comparisons allowed it to work correctly

+fix the issue with the stack being messed up when returning from a interrupt